 Unfortunately, not everyone qualifies to contribute to a Roth IRA because their income falls above certain limits, which we’ll cover below.
 But even if you make too much to qualify, there’s still a way to reap the benefits of a Roth.
 This technique, called a backdoor Roth IRA or a Roth IRA conversion, is available regardless of your income, tax filing status, or other retirement accounts you may already have.

 First, make sure you truly make too much to contribute to a Roth IRA the regular way.
-These are the 2016 income limits, which vary based on your tax filing status:
+These are the new 2019 income limits, which vary based on your tax filing status:

 - Married filing separately: Your MAGI cannot be more than $10,000 to contribute to a Roth IRA.
 If your MAGI is less than $10,000, you can contribute a reduced amount.
 (In other words, you can never contribute the full amount to a Roth IRA if you’re married filing separately.)
 Note that if you did not live with your spouse during the year, you can use the limits for single filers.